mehulagg/gitlab/doc/development/elasticsearch.md

 [multiple versions of the application are running at the same time](multi_version_compatibility.md).

-Depending on the order of deployment, it's possible that the migration has started or finished and there's still a server that running the application code from before the migration existed.
-This needs to always be handled.
+Depending on the order of deployment, it's possible that the migration has started or finished and there's still a server running the application code from before the migration.
 We need to take this into consideration until we can [ensure all Elasticsearch migrations start after the deployment has finished](https://gitlab.com/gitlab-org/gitlab/-/issues/321619).

 ### Reverting a migration